What Google’s latest environmental reports tell us about sustainability of Pixel phones.

 With the Pixel 6 series Google once again delivered a Pixel phone with the highest lifetime carbon emissions.
 The Pixel 6 Pro's emission total at 95kg which is an increase of 31% over the Pixel 2 released in 2017 and a 10% increase compared to Pixel 5.

 The Pixel 6 duo uses 100% recycled aluminium in its housing which is one of the structural components in a phone.
 But the weight of materials used to make Pixel phones is growing, from 151g for the Pixel 5 to 210g for the Pixel 6 Pro, which negatively impacts the energy consumed during manufacturing.
-With phones becoming larger and more complex, Google's efforts of incorporatating recycled materials are lacking behind.
+With phones becoming larger and more complex, Google's efforts of incorporating recycled materials are lacking behind.

 Image: Google

 We're seeing a reduction of 5kg in lifetime CO2 emissions with the Pixel 5a (5G) over its predecessor, the Pixel 4a (5G).
 This reduction mainly comes from Google cutting the emissions from transportation and not the introduction of more recycled metals in the build or changes in production processes.
-In comparison to its flagship sibbling the Pixel 5, 5a emits 25kg of carbon less which once again highlights that budget lineups are less carbon intensive than more premium handsets.
+In comparison to its flagship sibling the Pixel 5, 5a emits 25kg of carbon less which once again highlights that budget lineups are less carbon intensive than more premium handsets.
 This is something we have also observed in iPhones.

 The Pixel 5a has been awarded with EPEAT Gold rating, but this isn't a trustworthy indication of its sustainability, given that it has a poor repairability score of 6/10.